Watching the ball drop in Times Square might seem like the best place to be on New Year's Eve.

 If you are considering staying in Times Square, see our post Where to Stay in Times Square.

-There are many restaurants and clubs in Times Square that offer New Year’s Eve parties, which typically include dinner and a champagne toast, some may have open bars as well.
+There are many restaurants and clubs in Times Square that throw New Year’s Eve parties, which typically include dinner and a champagne toast.
+Some have open bars as well.

 However, just because the restaurant is in Times Square does not mean that they have views of the ball.